Meaning of development is empowerment of poor, deprived: PM Modi at Varanasi rally | Politics

 - India

-Prime Minister Narendra Modi on Thursday said that the meaning of development is not ''chamak-damak'' (glitter) but the empowerment of the poor, deprived and scheduled caste/scheduled tribe communities.
+Prime Minister Narendra Modi on Thursday said that the meaning of development is not ''chamak-damak'', or glitter, but the empowerment of the poor, deprived and tribal communities.

-''Kashi has given me a chance to serve as MP...The citizens of Kashi have given a message that shortcuts do not help the country or people; some leaders can benefit from it,'' he said.
+''Kashi has given me a chance to serve as MP...The citizens of Kashi have given a message that shortcuts do not help the country or people; some leaders can benefit from it,'' he said, taking a jibe at rivals.

-''In 2014, people coming from outside used to question how will things improve here as there was too much disorder.
-In Varanasi, nothing had been done for decades.
-It was easy for others to choose shortcuts, give this or that,'' Modi, who is second consecutive term MP from Varanasi, said. ''The people of Varanasi showed the right path.
-They said this is the way to improve the present and also benefit Varanasi for decades,'' he said.
+''In Varanasi, nothing had been done for decades.
+In 2014, people coming from outside used to question how things would improve here as there was too much disorder.
+In such a situation, it was very easy for some leaders to choose a shortcut, give this or that to the people.
+Their thinking could not go any further,'' Modi, who is second consecutive term MP from Varanasi, said hitting out at the opponents. ''(They thought) why to work so hard.
+But I would praise the people of Varanasi who showed the right path,'' he said.

+Earlier in the day, Modi also inaugurated a three-day seminar on the National Education Policy (NEP) here.

+The prime minister said that the work should be done in such a way that not only corrects the present, but also benefits Varanasi's future for many decades.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)